tlswg/tls13-spec/draft-ietf-tls-tls13.md

             }
        } CertificateVerify;

 > Here handshake_messages_hash is a digest of all handshake messages sent or received, starting at client hello and up to, but not including, this message, including the type and length fields of the handshake messages.
-This is the concatenation of all the Handshake structures (as defined in {{handshake-protocol}}) exchanged thus far.
+This is a digest of the concatenation of all the Handshake structures (as defined in {{handshake-protocol}}) exchanged thus far.
+For the PRF defined in Section 5, the digest MUST be the Hash used as the basis for the PRF.
+Any cipher suite which defines a different PRF MUST also define the Hash to use in this computation.
+Note that this is the same running hash that is used in the Finished message {{server-finished}}.

-The hash function used MUST be the same as the hash function indicated by the SignatureAndHashAlgorithm in the digitally-signed structure.
-Note that this requires both sides to either buffer the messages or compute running hashes for all potential hash algorithms up to the time of the CertificateVerify computation.
-Servers can minimize this computation cost by offering a restricted set of digest algorithms in the CertificateRequest message.

 The context string for the signature is "TLS 1.3, server CertificateVerify".
 A hash of the handshake messages is signed rather than the messages themselves